Nitrogenase: Other mechanistic details

 Many mechanistic aspects of catalysis remain unknown.
 No crystallographic analysis has been reported on substrate bound to nitrogenase.

 Nitrogenase is able to reduce acetylene, but is inhibited by carbon monoxide, which binds to the enzyme and thereby prevents binding of dinitrogen.
 Dinitrogen prevent acetylene binding, but acetylene does not inhibit binding of dinitrogen and requires only one electron for reduction to ethylene.
 Due to the oxidative properties of oxygen, most nitrogenases are irreversibly inhibited by dioxygen, which degradatively oxidizes the Fe-S cofactors.
 This requires mechanisms for nitrogen fixers to protect nitrogenase from oxygen in vivo.
 Despite this problem, many use oxygen as a terminal electron acceptor for respiration.
 Although the ability of some nitrogen fixers such as Azotobacteraceae to employ an oxygen-labile nitrogenase under aerobic conditions has been attributed to a high metabolic rate, allowing oxygen reduction at the cell membrane, the effectiveness of such a mechanism has been questioned at oxygen concentrations above 70 μM (ambient concentration is 230 μM O2), as well as during additional nutrient limitations.
+MoFe-nitrogenase in Azotobacter vinelandii is protected from oxidative damage by a small ferredoxin-like protein called Shethna protein II (FeSII).
+Under oxidative stress, the [Fe2-S2] cluster in FeSII becomes oxidized, triggering the formation of a filamentous complex involving FeSII and the Fe and MoFe subunits of nitrogenase.
+This complex locks the nitrogenase in an inactive, yet conformationally protected, state.
+This reversible “switch-off” mechanism, driven by a redox-sensitive conformational change in FeSII, is a key strategy the organism uses to shield nitrogenase from oxygen damage.
+A molecule found in the nitrogen-fixing nodules of leguminous plants, leghemoglobin, which can bind to dioxygen via a heme prosthetic group, plays a crucial role in buffering O2 at the active site of the nitrogenase, while concomitantly allowing for efficient respiration.